UHSAA Officials Guidebook

 SECTION E - Personal Appearance

 Officials shall have a professional appearance at all times.
 Hair shall be kept clean and presentable and not impair vision.
-Neatly trimmed mustaches are permissible.
+Neatly trimmed mustaches/beards are permissible.
 Officials shall also be required to maintain uniforms and equipment.
 Any exceptions must be approved by the association board or UHSAA office.

 SECTION F - Patch